LassoSoft/LassoGuide/lasso_guide_source/server/datasource-setup.rst

 -  Configure FileMaker Server with a Client Services identifier and passcode.
    Enter this same identifier and passcode in the Web Publishing Administration Console.
--  Ensure XML Publishing is turned on in the Web Publishing Administration Console.
+-  Verify XML Publishing is turned on in the Web Publishing Administration Console.
 -  The databases to be accessed by Lasso must be in the FileMaker Server Data/Databases folder and must be "Open" within FileMaker Server.